natalianorori/unbAIsed/README.md

 8. An online workshop communicating our findings to the open community.
 9. The material of the online workshop, so that others can re-use and add to it, and run their own workshops.

-## How to contribute
-This project is still in its early stages.
-We are currently studying existing technologies, collecting and analyzing data to develop the algorithm we will be using.
-If you are interested in contributing, get in touch with us.

 ## Our team

 ### [Athina Tzovara](https://twitter.com/aath0) - University of Bern, Switzerland